 In order for a company to perform well and be perceived positively by the end-customer, it must also be recognized accordingly by its employees.

-So, total experience is all about the people and the technology that supports their interactions, whether we consider customers, employees, or users as a whole.
+How can you improve CX in telecoms?
+One way is to increase total experience.
+It is all about the people and the technology that supports their interactions, whether we consider customers, employees, or users.